-- Is provided for free as part of an awards, loyalty or promotional program or
+- The certificate is provided for free as part of an awards, loyalty or promotional program or

 - Is donated or sold below face value at a volume discount to employers or nonprofit charitable organizations for fundraising purposes with an expiration date not more than 30 days after date of sale.

-The law applies only to cards issued by specific restaurants/stores.
-The California law does not apply if the card can be used anywhere, such an American Express, Mastercard, or Visa gift card.
+The California law on validity of gift cards and gift certificates does not apply if the card can be used anywhere, such an American Express, Mastercard, or Visa gift card.